Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

 - Firstly, distribute to shareholder owners as dividends.

 - Secondly, keep some or all of the profits as retained earnings.
-Many companies divide profits for both uses each year.
+Many companies divide earnings for both uses each year.

 The statement shows how profits from the period (from the Income Statement) are either transferred to the Balance Sheet, as retained earnings, or to stockholders as dividends.
 As a result, the Statement of Retained Earnings serves as a bridge between the Income Statement and Balance Sheet.